 James Bartleman was born in Canada in 1939 to a First Nations mother and a white father.
 Raised in two cultures, he battled racism and endured poverty.
 As a child neighborhood white kids taunted him and his teacher assumed that he would never achieve anything worthwhile.
 James’ father was often drunk.
 Yet, he was a dreamer who loved to read.
 One night, James secretly followed him to the library and discovered the source of his father’s dreams.
 James, too, became a reader.
 Books exposed him to new ideas, far away places, and transformed his life.

 The biographies of Rosie Castro, Diane Dupuy, Sammy Lee, and James Bartleman were written for junior high students to be read in school and discussed with peers.
-Even though these books are on a junior high curriculum, their themes confirm for adults that no matter what challenges we had as children, we can thrive.
+However, adults also enjoyed them.
+The books' themes confirm that no matter what challenges we had as children, we can thrive.

 Copyright © 2019 Age Without Borders - All Rights Reserved.